-If you export baselines to GrafNav, the options below are available to specify how changes made to the processing settings in GrafNav affect those in GrafNet.
+If you export baselines to GrafNav for processing, the options below are available to specify how changes made to the processing settings in GrafNav affect those in GrafNet and how the two programs communicate.

-☐ If you decide to have the processing settings in GrafNet updated to match those used in GrafNav, they will only be stored for the individual baseline that was exported.
+☑ If you decide to have the processing settings in GrafNet updated to match those used in GrafNav, they will only be stored for the individual baseline that was exported.
 The global processing options for the GrafNet project are unaffected.